Nell is fascinated by ancient history, archaeology, and ancestry. Where do we come from? And what makes us who we are today?

-Scientist are having to rethink their way of carbon dating, and more importantly their way of looking at the ancient world.
+Scientists are having to rethink their way of carbon dating, and more importantly, their way of looking at the ancient world.
 Because things are not what they seem.
-The Ancients were definitely not primitive, and in some cases they seem to be scarily too advanced for their time!
-Take a look at the subjects below, and tell me, what do you think?
+The Ancients were definitely not primitive, and in some cases, they seem to be scarily too advanced for their time!

 Other objects were found with a patina of silver on copper.
-When tested they reacted in a way typical of soldering metals like we use today.
-The Battery's have been tested and produce only a tiny amount of electricity, but they do indeed work!
+When tested, they reacted in a way typical of soldering metals like we use today.
+The batteries have been tested and produces only a tiny amount of electricity, but they do indeed work!
 Evidently the Ancient Greeks used something called 'Electric Fish' to reduce pain by applying to the soles of the feet.
 Seems they were in on the secret too!

-The Antikythera mechanism is a computer like device that is designed to calculate astronomical positions.
-It has the precision of a 19th century Swiss clock.
+The Antikythera mechanism is a computer-like device that is designed to calculate astronomical positions.
+It has the precision of a 19th-century Swiss clock.
 The only thing is that it is believed to be around two and a half thousand years old! it was found in the ocean by sponge divers near the island of Kythera, Greece in 1900–01.
-They found it on the AntiKythera wreck.
+They found it on the Antikythera wreck.
 There is a Scientific Research project studying this object and it has left the world of science very excited.
 Every dial and mechanism can be seen on this object, and scientists are constantly struggling to understand how it worked and what the symbols mean.
 There is nothing like this anywhere else in the world.
 Not only that, it is not mentioned in any historical book or record.
-Maybe it was one of it's kind, or it could have been so profficient that it wasn't worth mentioning.
+Maybe it was one of it's kind, or it could have been so proficient that it wasn't worth mentioning.
 There were many ships back in those days, trading from country to country, perhaps each and every one had this mechanism.

-It is known as the oldest scientific calculator.
-Also known as the analogue computer.
-It is based around complex astronomy and mathematics.
+It is known as the oldest scientific calculator—also known as the analogue computer.
+It is based on complex astronomy and mathematics.
 Having over 80 parts, it is believed that we could not possibly have known how to make this until at least the 16th Century!

 It goes against all that is know about the Hellenistic Age that it comes from.
 In plain English, it should not exist.
 But it does.